 Mixed-Orientation Marriage: Pathways to Success

-Our goal is to find a pathway to success so that marriages don’t end needlessly over differences in sexual orientation.
-There is a reason why we married each other in the first place, and variations in sexual orientation do not necessarily change that reason.
 I don’t know any couples who say the only reason they got married was great sex.
 So one needs to ask oneself: Why, now, have sex and sexual orientation become the overriding measures of a successful relationship?
 While sexual intimacy is an important part of many relationships there are many different ways to fit our differing sexuality into our marriages and relationships.

+When a bisexual spouse can lead a self-actualized, fulfilled life with integrity, it can bring that person unbelievable personal happiness.
+That personal happiness then permeates the relationship, and the mixed-orientation marriage can emerge with both partners happier than before.
 Building a mixed-orientation relationship based on honesty and integrity does indeed require hard work, and in the rawness of a newly discovered mixed-orientation marriage, it may seem like we will never get there, but in time and with the proper steps, sometimes these marriages can be happier than ever.

 A huge part of the development of our sexual orientations is being able to live our lives honestly and authentically as the persons we really are, not the persons others wish we were.
 Acceptance of one’s gay, lesbian, or bisexual self is a core component of a successful mixed-orientation marriage.
 Note that accepting sexual orientation is not just about sexual activity.
 Being bisexual, gay or lesbian is who we are and not just about what we do.
 What we do sexually with our bisexuality is a separate issue and mutually agreeable ways of satisfying our sexual needs is a challenge that also needs to be resolved, but core acceptance is an essential part of success .